Equivalence of Stabilizer and Shannon R\'enyi Entropies: Exact Results for Quantum Critical Chains

-{\it{CFT Results}}: The exact SRE–SR correspondence (TFI-XX), together with the reduction of SREs for a broad class of critical chains to that of the TFI chain, yields closed formulas for stabilizer entropies in the conformal (scaling) limit.
-We begin by analyzing the TFI chain and its finite-size scaling under periodic (PBC) and open (OBC) boundaries.
-In the scaling limit we expect
+{\it{CFT Results}}: The exact SRE--SR correspondence (TFI--XX), together with the reduction of SREs for a broad class of critical chains to that of the TFI chain, yields closed formulas for stabilizer entropies in the conformal (scaling) limit, as derived in the Supplementary Material~\cite{Supplement}.
+We begin by analyzing the TFI chain and its finite-size scaling under PBC and OBC boundaries.
+In the scaling limit, we expect

 The logarithmic coefficient $b_{\alpha}$ is universal, while the constant term $c_{\alpha}$ is universal only when $b_{\alpha}=0$.
 For the TFI chain with PBC one has $b_{\alpha}=0$.
 Using our correspondence, the constants $c_{\alpha}$ then follow directly from~\cite{Stephan2009,Oshikawa2010,Stephan2010}: